-Christchurch is a South Island city that combines innovative architectural design with outdoors activities.
-Visit the boutique emporium The Tannery after a day at the beach in the suburb of Sumner.
+Visit Christchurch today and discover a city brimming with culture, beaches, and activities to suit couples, families, and solo travellers.
+Christchurch is a beautiful South Island New Zealand city that combines innovative architectural design with outdoors activities.
+Visit the boutique emporium The Tannery after a day at the beach in the suburb of Summer.
 Enjoy a gondola ride along the Avon River in Hagley Park.
 On an easy Sunday morning, check out the Christchurch Art Gallery, a place that combines design with expression.
 Landscapes such as the Banks Peninsula delivers with pleasing peak-top views of a modern city by the ocean.
+Book your personalised Christchurch holiday with Tourlane, let our Travel Experts book your dream trip today.

 International Antarctic Centre